1And all of them got up and brought him before Pilate.

 33And when they came to the place that is called “The skull,” they crucified him there, and the malefactors, one on the right hand and the other on the left.

 34And Jesus said, “Father, forgive them, for they do not know what they are doing.”
-And they cast lots, dividing up his garments among themselves.
+And they cast lots, dividing up his clothes among themselves.

 35And the people stood by, watching.
 And the rulers also scoffed at him, saying, “He saved others, let him save himself, if he is the Christ of God, his Chosen One.”